 Moreover, both girls and boys experience mood changes during teen puberty.

 There’s so much happening in an adolescent’s brain and body that sometimes it’s hard to know exactly what is “normal” and what’s outside that range.
 Teens might seem happy-go-lucky one day, and as dark as a storm cloud the next, which can be confusing and troubling for parents.

 Moreover, other teenage changes can enhance the intensity of puberty.
 Teens may experience various external stressors of adolescence at the same time as they are going through adolescent physical development and puberty mood swings.
 These include:

 - Academic demands

 - Parents’ high expectations

-- Stress around their own ambitions for themselves as adults
+- Stress around their own ambitions for themselves as young adults

 - Early forays into romantic relationships and sexuality—teenagers become much more interested in sex as changes in puberty kicks into gear

 - Competition and comparisons as a result of teen social media use.